flutter/website/src/docs/development/add-to-app/android/add-flutter-screen.md

 your pre-warmed `FlutterEngine` instead.

 To pre-warm a `FlutterEngine`, find a reasonable location in your app to instantiate a `FlutterEngine`.
-As an arbitrary location, the following example pre-warms a `FlutterEngine` in the `Application` class:
+The following example arbitrarily pre-warms a `FlutterEngine` in the `Application` class:

+Java:
 ```java
 public class MyApplication extends Application {
   @Override